Category Archives: Forest Fires

 Region: Canada, Canada East

-Ten new fires were discovered in the northwest region by the early evening of July 24, 2021, according to Aviation, Forest Fire, and Emergency Services.
-At the time of this update, there were 137 active fires in the northwest region.
-44 fires were not under control, 8 fires were being held, 26 fires were under control and 59 fires were being monitored.
-The wildland fire hazard is high to extreme in the western portions of the region as well as an area of far north Nipigon district and low to moderate in the eastern portions of the region.
+Six new fires were discovered by the early evening of August 18, 2021, according to an update by the Aviation, Forest Fire, and Emergency Services.
+At the time of this update there were 101 active fires in the northwest region.
+14 fires were not under control, 7 fires were being held, 15 fires were under control and 65 fires were being monitored.
+Fires of Note:

 Read More